 In order to help close the deal with Chase, I was sent out to their campus in Tampa, Florida. for a few weeks to hold a series of technical meetings about how the solution worked.
 I liked Tampa, it was mostly very new but had areas with a decent history and vibrant atmosphere thanks to its Spanish background.
 Plus, of course, the weather was a big improvement on the UK.
 This was early summer 1996, and the trip culminated in a meeting at Chase’s head office in New York City.

 From midsummer 1996 onwards, therefore, I was over in New York City quite a bit, helping to set up a US operation.
-Funnily enough, I didn't do many "tourist" things, because there was no hurry.
+Funnily enough, I didn’t do many “tourist” things, mostly because there was no hurry.
 I did go up to the top of the World Trade Center, and remember going to Staten Island on the ferry, to see Liberty, but there was lots more I eventually wanted to do.
-I loved New York - it was very different to most of the US, just in terms of its compactness.
-And there was so much going on - if I had to identify the capital of the world, this was it.
+I loved New York – it was very different to most of the US, just in terms of its compactness.
+And there was so much going on – if I had to identify the capital of the world, this was it.

 By the end of the year, my visa had come through so it was time to make things permanent.
 I said most of my goodbyes in the UK and gave up my rent.
 Then, the snag!

-As it happened, I severed my ties formally with this company in February 1997, fortunately there was a spell where I was on gardening leave but on full pay, where I was able to develop my own business.
+As it happened, I severed my ties formally with this company in February 1997, fortunately there was a spell where I was on gardening leave but on full pay, which I used to develop my own business.
 I got the first work through my company in early March, down near Winchester (which brought me to this area), and over time lost the urge to work in the USA.
-I loved New York City but looking at how things turned out both personally and professionally, I can't really complain.
+I loved New York City but looking at how things turned out both personally and professionally, I can’t really complain.